A Galápagos angler fish, the Batfish lies in wait for prey

 They have highly modified pectoral fins that allow them to "walk" across the uneven seabed

-Highlights where the Red-lipped Batfish can be seen
+Spots where the Red-lipped Batfish can be observed

 Cormorant Point is on the northern tip of Floreana, and you'll land on a beach that sits between two volcanic cones.
 The sand on one of the beaches here has a noticeably olive-green color.
 This is due to a much higher than usual concentration of olivine crystals in the sand.
 Another beach is made up mainly of coral sand and is almost a brilliant white in comparison.